NickTsitlakidis/event-nest/CONTRIBUTING.md

 ## Code Style

 We use [Prettier](https://prettier.io/) and eslint to maintain code style and best practices.
-Please make sure your PR adheres to the guides by running:
+Please make sure your PR adheres to the project rules by running:

 ```
-npm run lint
+pnpm lint
 ```

 and fixing any issues that may arise.